 Goodwill pertains to excess of the acquisition cost over the fair value of the identifiable assets and liabilities of companies acquired by the Group.

 Developed Software

 Developed software pertain to telecommunications equipment software licenses, corporate application software and licenses and other VAS software applications that are not integral to the hardware or equipment.
-In 2022, developed software of Storm was provided with allowance for impairment after suspension of its business operations.

 Cryptocurrencies